Sefiraat/Netheopoiesis/README.md

 This addon has three main aims:

-- To bring life to the Nether, as per the Addon Jam's theme
+- To bring life to the Nether, as per the Addon Jam's theme.
 - To create the potential for players to be able to play both Vanilla Minecraft and Slimefun solely in the nether, should they choose to
-- To make the nether a place suitable to base in, if wanted.
+- To make the nether a place suitable (and safe!) place to call home

 ## Purification